HonorNativeLandFund/honornativelandfund.github.io/colonization.md

 Today in the Midwest, as in all of the United States, **over 98% of agricultural land is now owned by white people** ([USDA][2]).

-The [Great Plains Action Society][3] - an Indigenous-led organization made up of Meskwaki, Ho Chunk, Ioway, and other Indigenous people - seek to resist such colonization by restoring land and water in Iowa to Indigenous stewardship.
+The Indigenous-led [Great Plains Action Society][GPAS] seeks to resist such colonization by *rematriating* land in the Midwest, and particularly in Iowa, to Indigenous stewardship.

+What is [Rematriation][REMAT] ?
+Rematriation means both the physical return of land to the the Indigenous people from whom land was stolen, as well as the Indigenous-led work of restoring sacred relationships between Indigenous people and their ancestral land.

 *Why Iowa?*